“We need to stop constructing in order to start building.”

 — Menna Agha

 Back in March 2020, everything stopped.
 Or so it seemed.
 Worldwide, construction sites largely kept operating.
 The pause that offered to question our societal model proposed by philosopher Bruno Latour, touting that “if everything is stopped, everything can be questioned, bent, selected, sorted, interrupted for good or accelerated,” did not happen.
 Critical questions about the building industry's contribution to the ongoing environmental and social crisis remained unaddressed.
 Responsible for 40% of carbon emissions worldwide, construction and the expansionist enterprise of extraction it fuels goes on unabated.
-Yet we know construction material’s extractive practices (i.e., building materials and all ancillary facilitation technologies) are physically impacting entire regions: micro-climates, water resources, fauna, flora, with gendered and racialized populations most affected.
-Donna Haraway calls “the appropriation of nature as resource for the productions of culture” and the commodification of the Earth for the expansion of the built environment are mirrored in today’s global neo-colonial modes of extraction capitalism.
+Yet we know construction material’s extractive practices (i.e., building materials and all ancillary facilitation technologies) are physically impacting entire regions: micro-climates, water resources, fauna, and flora, with gendered and racialized populations most affected.
+Donna Haraway calls “the appropriation of nature as resource for the productions of culture,” and the commodification of the Earth for the expansion of the built environment are mirrored in today’s global neo-colonial modes of extraction capitalism.

 Furthermore, global material use is expected to rebound with post-pandemic economic policies and double by 2060— a third of this rise attributable to construction.
 While decarbonizing the industry is an urgent task, drastic changes to building protocols are necessary.
-Beyond the provocation around the suspension of new building activity, the studio seeks to articulate a radical thinking framework to work out alternatives: What happens if we stop building anew for a moment?
+Beyond the provocation around the suspension of new building activity, the studio seeks to articulate a radical thinking framework to work out alternatives: What happens if we stop building anew momentarily?

 Starting with investigating existing laws as tools to regulate the built environment, we will explore precedent alternatives to building new—from rent control to reuse, before crafting and redacting our own moratoria specific to self-chosen sites.
 The studio hopes to then test the moratorium in a series of locations globally beyond the build-more diktat, questioning the standard claim of ‘building right,’ predatorial real-estate, high-tech-heavy solutions, and the archetypical assumption that architects must build anew rather than practicing methods of prolonging structures and redistributive modes of ownership and commoning.
-Moving forward, a design vision for a material future relying on our current built stock emerges.
+A design vision for a material future relying on our current built stock emerges.

 Students: Aziz Alshayeb, Liene Asahi Baptista, Bailey Brown, Jonathan Cook, Gerardo Corona, Austin Lu, Bruno Rodriguez Escobedo, Devashree Shah